PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 Chapter 7 of this book is devoted to this application area and will cover it in detail.

 ## H2: Super Resolution and Compression

 Objective of these types of computer vision tasks are to either compress the image to a small size and then reconstruct the high resolution image on the different device, or to take an image and increase it's resolution and level of detail at the same time.
 There are additional use cases in converting an image with low detail, possibly shot during low light or night scene and add detail to it.
 In Chapter 8, we will unsupervised networks like Generative Adversarial Network (GAN) and Auto-encoders to perform this task.
 Image compression is especially useful in mobile settings as it can save bandwidth for communication while not comprising on quality.

 Now that you have a good overview of the exciting application areas in computer vision, lets start working on the first of these - image classification.
 We will start with understanding Convolutional Neural Networks (CNN) architecture, and build a new classifier for EMNIST using this architecture.

 ## Convolutional Neural Networks for Classification

 CNNs were inspired by the work of neurophysiologists David Hubel and Torsten Weisel, who eventually won a Nobel Prize.
 Their work put forth theories on how the *primary visual cortex* functions in the mammalian brain.
 Signals that stimulate the retina result in simple pre-processing and then these signals are transferred to the primary visual cortex at the back of the head.
 These signals, as they move through layers of the brain and processed, follow the following structure:

   * A sense of a 2-dimensional or spatial map is preserved about the image
   * Simpler cells do simple detections like edges, curves, and colors.
 These cells work on small localized areas of the spatial map
   * Complex cells aggregate inputs from the simpler cells to detect higher level concepts like faces.
 These cells have some resistance to the position of an object (like a face, or a car) in an image.
 As complex cells aggregate or *pool* inputs, they can also become immune to changes in contrast or lighting.

 CNNs emulate these key properties of the visual cortex in the following ways:

   * Hierarchical representation: Recall from Chapter 1 that use of multiple layers in a deep learning network results in a hierarchical representation of features.
 This emulates the behaviour of layers of simple and complex cells.
 Complex cells, or units in the later layers of the network take inputs of neighbouring units for aggregation or *pooling*.
-* Convolutions for locality sensitivity: In a spatial map of the image, consider a random pixel.
+  * Convolutions for locality sensitivity or sparse interactions: In a spatial map of the image, consider a random pixel.
 Chances are the pixels  left, right, up, down and diagonally around that pixel are highly correlated to that pixel.
 This property of *locality sensitivity* is very important.
+Conversely, it implies that connections of all units in a layer are not connected to every unit in the successive layer.
+This results in *sparse interactions*.
 Recall that in our first EMNIST model, all the pixels were fed in to the network with no notion of similarity between adjacent or close pixels.
 Structure of image data allows such locality sensitivity to be exploited through *convolutions*.
 Convolutions are described in more detail in the next section.
   * Translation Invariance: This is a key property which allows the object to be detected to be located in different places in the image and yet be classified.
 Fig 5-6 shows an example of translation invariance to illustrate the concept.
 This property allows labels to be associated with entire images, instead of identifying the exact location of the object in the image.
 While this simplifies collection of data sets and training, it is crucial for the widespread success of CNNs.
 It enables the actual test images to differ from the training images in terms of the position of the object and still be able to detect it.

 ![Figure 5-6: Translation invariance](images/chap5-translation-invariance.png "Figure 5-6: Translation Invariance"
 )